How to win $25G on the NBA with FOX Super 6

 Records: Hornets (16-18), Timberwolves (4-12)

-Charlotte is in the thick of the Eastern Conference’s playoff race – entering play on Tuesday in eight spot in a mix with six teams separated by 3 ½ games.
+Charlotte is in the thick of the Eastern Conference’s playoff race – entering play on Wednesdayin eight spot in a mix with six teams separated by 3 ½ games.
 Charlotte’s leading scorer, Gordon Hayward, missed Monday night’s 123-111 loss to Portland with a hand injury and his status for Wednesday is in doubt.
 LaMelo Ball took up the scoring load, scoring 30 against the Blazers.
 Meanwhile, the Timberwolves have lost eight in a row and 12 out of 13 – a stretch that saw Minnesota fire head coach Ryan Saunders and hire Toronto assistant Chris Finch.

 Chicago Bulls at New Orleans Pelicans